paperlands/paperlands.github.io/_pages/teachers.md

 We adapt every engagement to fit the context and student profile of each school.
 Here are some ways we can kickstart this collaboration with you too:<br>
 <br>

-1. Workshop series: <br>
+<strong class="text-orange-950">1.
+Workshop series:</strong><br>
 <div class="ml-5">
-- We tailor our workshops for a variety of student profiles.
+We tailor our workshops for a variety of student profiles.
 Some students are faster while others need more support.
-One beautiful aspect about learning through computation is that it's flexible enough to accomodate all.<br>
+One beautiful aspect about learning through computation is that it's <strong class="text-orange-950">flexible</strong> enough to accomodate all.<br>
 </div>
 <br>

-2. Student-Initiated Learning: <br>
+<strong class="text-orange-950">2.
+Student-Initiated Learning:</strong><br>
 <div class="ml-5">
-- We designed a series of 1hr online lessons to engage students in mathematical exploration.
-Since we are exploring concepts from a geometrical perspective, students naturally explore ways to build elaborate works of art.
-The SIL program ends with us laser engraving out the mathematical work of art the students make in the final lesson.<br>
+We designed a series of 1hr <strong class="text-orange-950">online lessons</strong> to engage students in mathematical exploration.
+Since we are exploring concepts from a geometrical perspective, students naturally explore ways to <strong class="text-orange-950">build</strong> elaborate works of art.
+The SIL program ends with us laser engraving the mathematical works of art made by students in the final lesson.<br>
 </div>
 <br>

-3. Lesson Co-designing: <br>
+<strong class="text-orange-950">3.
+Lesson Co-designing:</strong><br>
 <div class="ml-5">
-- Some math teachers are really inspired by the computation approach and want to explore how they can use it in their classrooms during curriculum time.
-We work with them to co-design lesson plans for these classes.
-These are super exciting as we push the frontier of math education.<br>
+Some math teachers are really inspired by the computation approach and want to explore how they can use it in their classrooms during curriculum time.
+We work with them to <strong class="text-orange-950">co-design lesson plans</strong> for these classes.
+These are super exciting as we push the <strong class="text-orange-950">frontier</strong> of math education.<br>
 </div>
 <br>